tejeshwarsharma2018/ai-model-picker/README.md

 ### **Why this matters for this tool**

+This section explains the underlying philosophy behind the tool and why we believe, it will remain relevant even as AI capabilities continue to evolve.

 This project is built on the belief that:

 - No single AI model will ever be the best at everything
 - Model diversity (and specialization) is increasing, not shrinking
 - Everyday users need simple, friendly guidance — *without* reading dozens of reviews or benchmark charts
-- A lightweight, transparent decision helper can save money, time, and cognitive load
+- A lightweight, transparent decision helper can save money, time, and cognitive load.

-This section explains the underlying philosophy behind the tool and why it will remain relevant even as AI capabilities continue to evolve.

 ## How to Run Locally
 Since this project is a single file, running it is incredibly easy: